tortuba/voice/README.md

 **Get ready**
 * Ask to join the team via the Tortuba app messaging system (in the about section) or by creating a [New issue](https://github.com/tortuba/voice/issues/new)
-* We'll create a specific branch for the language you want to work on and a specific issue to track any discussion relevante to it
+* We'll create a specific branch for the language you want to work on and a specific issue to track any discussion relevant to it
 * Read "Structure of the file" below

 **Whenever you have time to add some translations**